fpryor33/ConleyDynamics.jl/docs/src/man/sparse.md

 and especially the ones implemented in the package Nemo, generally also depends on additional parameters, such as the characteristic of the field.

-Since the algorithms underlying ConleyDynamics only require basic row and column operations, we decided to include a specialized sparse matrix implementation.
+Since the algorithms underlying `ConleyDynamics.jl` only require basic row and column operations, we decided to include a specialized sparse matrix implementation.